Belarus 2020 Summer Olympics scandal: Background

-Belarusian President Alexander Lukashenko has a particular interest in sports, treating it as an ideological basis of his leadership, and athletes are more likely to be targets of Lukashenko according to Amnesty International because athletes are favoured by the state; as such, speaking out is considered more treacherous.
+Belarusian President Alexander Lukashenko has a particular interest in sports, treating it as an ideological basis of his leadership, and athletes are more likely to be targets of Lukashenko, according to Amnesty International, because athletes are favoured by the state; as such, speaking out is considered more treacherous.
 A number of Belarusian athletes have been directly critical of Lukashenko, and some were banned and imprisoned for participating in protests.

-On 7 December 2020, following allegations of athlete intimidation and even torture, the International Olympic Committee (IOC) announced several provisional measures being taken against the National Olympic Committee for the Republic of Belarus (NOC RB).
+On 7 December 2020, following allegations of athlete intimidation and even torture, the International Olympic Committee (IOC) announced several provisional measures against the National Olympic Committee for the Republic of Belarus (NOC RB).
 Among these measures was the banning of the NOC RB Executive Board "from all IOC events and activities, including the Olympic Games".
 The President of the Executive Board at the time was Alexander Lukashenko, while the First Vice-President of the board was his eldest son, Viktor Lukashenko.
 The measures were set to expire once the NOC RB Executive Board held its elections in late February 2021.
 These elections resulted in Viktor holding the dual role of President and First Vice-President of the board.
 Two weeks later, on 8 March, the IOC renewed their previous measures against the NOC BR Executive Board in addition to adding new measures.

 Going into the 2020 Summer Olympics, three Belarusian athletes were disqualified for not undergoing the required number of drug tests in preparation for the Olympics.